 Historically mobile has been considered to have a low basket size compared to the desktop.
 For mobile apps, this is not the case.
 Order value per transaction for apps is higher than desktop and mobile browser - \$116 on app compared to \$100 on desktop and \$91 on mobile browser.
 In other words, customers are spending more per transaction through the app than when using the full-screen desktop experience.
 Even on mobile browser the transaction size is only 9% smaller than on the desktop.

-Mobile Order Values Compared to \$100 Spent on the Desktop for Committed App Retailers\ criteol.
+Mobile Order Values Compared to \$100 Spent on the Desktop for Committed App Retailers

-Smartphones are the key for retailers
+#3 Smartphones are the key for top quartile retailers

-Retailers are steadily growing mobile's share of ecommerce
+Retailers are growing mobile across the board

-Over the last two quarters, mobile commerce continues to grow in Italy.

-The average retailer's mobile transaction share grew 4% from 26% share to 27% share this quarter.

-Top quartile retailers grew mobile transaction share 6% over the last two quarters, and now close to half of all their transactions are on mobile devices.
+Over the last two quarters, mobile commerce has grown fast in France.
+The average retailer has seen their mobile transaction share grow 26% from 19% share to 24% share this quarter.
+Top quartile retailers grew mobile transaction share 9% over the last 2 quarters, and now more than one-third of all their transactions are on mobile devices.

-Italy.
-Mobile Share of eCommerce Transactions
+France Mobile Share of eCommerce Transactions

-Smartphones continue to displace tablets in Italy

-The majority of mobile transactions in Italy come from smartphones, increasing to 65% this quarter.
+Smartphones continue to displace tablets in the France Almost half of all mobile transactions in France come from smartphones, increasing to 49% this quarter.
 As smartphone screens continue to grow, they have gained share over tablets.
 This suggests that consumers are increasingly comfortable purchasing on smartphones.

-Italy Smartphone Share of Mobile Transactions
+France Smartphone Share of Mobile Transactions